huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 that might still be failing, which shows up in the tests of your pull request.
-This is often because of some missing information in the docstring or some incorrect naming. [name of mentor] will surely help you if you\'re stuck here.
+This is often because of some missing information in the docstring or some incorrect naming. [name of mentor] will surely help you if you're stuck here.

-Lastly, it is always a good idea to refactor one\'s code after having ensured that the code works correctly.
-With all tests passing, now it\'s a good time to go over the added code again and do some refactoring.
+Lastly, it is always a good idea to refactor one's code after having ensured that the code works correctly.
+With all tests passing, now it's a good time to go over the added code again and do some refactoring.

 You have now finished the coding part, congratulation! 🎉 You are